-We review the adequacy and effectiveness of their regulatory systems to make sure these accredited bodies perform their frontline regulatory function effectively.
-We will liaise, on a regular basis, with accredited bodies about their reports or notifications and, where appropriate, share intelligence with them.
+We review whether accredited bodies have adequate and effective regulatory systems to be effective frontline regulators.
+We will regularly liaise with accredited bodies about their reports or notifications and, where appropriate, share intelligence with them.
 We expect accredited bodies to use their full range of regulatory tools.
-We will work closely with accredited bodies to co-ordinate these tasks to ensure there are no gaps or possible duplication of work and that appropriate action is taken when an issue is identified.
+We will work closely with accredited bodies to coordinate these tasks to ensure there are no gaps or possible duplication of work, and that appropriate action is taken when an issue is identified.